 An Ounce of Prevention. . .

-As mentioned, there are never guarantees on the outcome of training and rabbits are animals and dogs are animals, and therefore we can't always control or predict their behaviors.
-If you are struggling, but you're not ready yet to throw the towel, you can enlist the help of a certified applied animal behaviorist for help.
+As mentioned, there are never guarantees on the outcome of training, and rabbits are animals and dogs are animals, and therefore we can't always control or predict their behaviors.
+If you are struggling, but you're not ready yet to throw in the towel, you can enlist the help of a certified applied animal behaviorist for help.
 However, even then, you won't have any guarantees on the outcome.

 Many dog owners who would have sworn that their dog had no mean bone in their body, were shocked when that day their dog came in through the door carrying a dead baby bunny or when their dogs kill the family cat after years of seemingly fine coexistence.
-Accidents happen, and even with the sweetest and best behaved dogs.
+Accidents happen even with the sweetest and best behaved dogs.

 So if you own a dog and a bunny, it is your responsibility to ensure the safety of both animals, and oftentimes, the best thing to do is to just play it safe and keep them separated and out of harm's way.

 - Behavioural Problems in Rabbits: A Clinical Approach by Guen Bradbury

 Rabbits For Dummies by Connie Isbell, Audrey Pavia

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 I feel so sad for the rabbits because they can't protect themselves.